Litvy9k/INFS803_Group5_2025/README.md

 /api/main/post/<post_id>/ - get selected post, login (access token) required

+/api/main/post/upvote/<post_id>/ - 1 upvote each post per user, call this api on already upvoted post to cancel the upvote

 also there will be a 405 error in DRF visualized apis but it shouldn't be a problem for frontend